 4) Fashionable.
 Fair trade and fashionable are generally not used in the same sentence; however, we do our best to make clothes that you want to buy even before you hear their story.
 Comfortable.
 Fashion-forward.
 High Quality.
 Flattering.
 Cute.

 5) Communication.
-Linking the consumer with the producer is an important part of our mission; therefore, we will let you know where and how your garment are made.
+Linking the consumer with the producer is an important part of our mission; therefore, we will let you know where and how your garment is made.
 It is our pleasure to tell the stories of the people who make your clothes.